montag/vue-audioworklet-demo/README.md

 gainWorkletNode.connect(context.destination)
 ~~~~

-The output of the GainWorklet is also routed to a ChannelSplitterNode to visualize each channel's gain.
+The output of the GainWorklet is also routed to a ChannelSplitterNode to visualize each channel's max levels.
 Each channel is connected to an analyser node.

 ~~~~